- Banner Stands

 What type of file do I supply?

 Your logo file must be high resolution.
 High resolution files can be in a variety of formats, including Adobe Illustrator (identifiable with the file name extension ‘.ai’) or ‘.eps’ format.
-If you don’t have design software on you computer, you will not be able to open or view these files, but your printer can.
+If you don’t have design software on your computer, you will not be able to open or view these files, but a prosessional printing company can.

 If you’re providing ‘picture’ files like a TIF, JPG or PNG, it is critical that these files be high resolution.
 The easiest way to tell is by looking at the file size.
 For example, it you have a logo file in ‘.jpg’ format, it should be at least 1 Mb in size in order to print well on a large display.